ARMmbed/mbed-os-5-docs/docs/pelion_ready/device-management-config.md

       - `target.app_offset` is the relative offset to `flash-start-address` you specified in `mbed_app.json` and `bootloader_app.json`, and is the hex value of the offset specified by `application-start-address` in `bootloader_app.json`.
 For example,  `(MBED_CONF_APP_FLASH_START_ADDRESS+65*1024)` dec equals `0x10400` hex.
       - `target.header_offset` is also the relative offset to the `flash-start-address` you specified in the `bootloader_app.json`, and is the hex value of the offset specified by `update-client.application-details`.
 For example, `(MBED_CONF_APP_FLASH_START_ADDRESS+64*1024)` dec equals `0x10000` hex.

-1. Compile and rerun all tests, including the firmware update ones as follows:
+1. Compile and rerun all tests, including the firmware update ones:

    ```
    $ mbed test -t <TOOLCHAIN> -m <BOARD> -n simple*dev*connect -DMBED_TEST_MODE --compile